facetiouscapybara/datingApp/README.md

-This is the Raw Dawg dating app.
+This is the Tolo dating app.